chenopodium/Coincidences/README.md

 registered, it is counted as an event.
 (Double counts are discarded, but it also works if they are left in)
 - Compute the resulting c11 - c12 - c21 - c22 (=j)
 - Based on the probabilities alone, J should be negative (they are chosen such that J should be negative)
-- For some time windows, J however is clearly positive (not just a little bit :-)
+- J varies considerably based on the window size

 References:
 - https://arxiv.org/abs/1507.06231